Before disembarkation, the cruise ship guide tells everyone to not miss the boat and warns that

 meat as scallops using round cuts from the skate wings.

-to fill out a written survey about the sea creatures.
-I immediately volunteered
+volunteers to fill out a written survey about the sea creatures.
+I

 and explained that there should be private property rights in the sandbars